raspberrypilearning/make-crumble-robot-head/en/step_2.md

 --- task ---

-Cut the two side flaps off, using a knife or scissors.
+Use a knife or scissors to cut off the two side flaps.

 Tape or glue the top flap down.
 This will be the face above the mouth.